 The course also explores the ways Latin American countries are positioning themselves vis-à-vis important foreign actors, such as the United States, the European Union and China.

-To obtain knowledge and insight about the actors and factors that are determinant in the development of the international relations of Latin American countries and the region.
+To obtain knowledge and insights about the actors and factors that are determinant in the formulation of Latin American foreign policies.

 To obtain insights in the manners in which the Latin American countries interact with key foreign actors such as the United States, the European Union, and China.

 Total course load for the course (number of 5 EC = 140 hours).

 2 written examinations with open questions (40% per exam = 80%);

 1 group presentation with individual written report (20%).

 The final mark for the course is established by determining the weighted average.